 Jörg Himmerich is an active international advisory committee member of the Pipeline Technology Conference (PTC) as well, where more than 500 experts regularly exchange views on current onshore and offshore technologies and developments in the energy industry.

 The German International Pipeline Forum (GIPF) is composed of leading German companies in the international pipeline business.
 VEENKER has been an active member since 2014.
 Regular meetings for exchanging knowledge characterise the cooperation of the almost 50 member companies and create a strong community for the German pipeline industry.

-Monika Uhmann actively works as an individual member of the Fachverband Kathodischer Korrosionsschutz (FKKS) (expert association for cathodic corrosion protection) whose aim is to enhance cathodic corrosion protection from a technical and technically scientific aspect with special consideration of safety and environmental protection.
+Monika Uhmann actively works at the Fachverband Kathodischer Korrosionsschutz (FKKS) (expert association for cathodic corrosion protection) whose aim is to enhance cathodic corrosion protection from a technical and technically scientific aspect with special consideration of safety and environmental protection.
 Also in the Förderverein für Angewandte Bauforschung Weimar e.
-V. (FIAB) (association for supporting applied construction research in Weimar, Germany) Monika Uhmann works actively as an individual member.
+V. (FIAB) (association for supporting applied construction research in Weimar, Germany) Monika Uhmann works actively.

-Albert Großmann and Svetlana Piskun carry out research on the vision of “green” hydrogen for the energy industry within the scope of HYPOS (Hydrogen Power Storage & Solutions East Germany) together with the Fraunhofer Institute and other East German companies and universities.
+Svetlana Piskun and Marco Mertens carry out research on the vision of “green” hydrogen for the energy industry within the scope of HYPOS (Hydrogen Power Storage & Solutions East Germany) together with the Fraunhofer Institute and other East German companies and universities.